JumpmanFR/MotherInternational/README.md

 ## Features

 ### Already known features from previous versions
-* Can patch any game in the MOTHER series into many languages (22 translation patches included previously in version 2.1).
+* Ability to patch any game in the MOTHER series into many languages (22 translation patches included previously in version 2.1).
-* Features a nice and user-friendly interface consistent with Mother Forever’s visual identity.
+* Nice and user-friendly interface, consistent with Mother Forever’s visual identity.
-* Features cute animations.
+* Cute animations.
-* *(For operators)* Supports UPS and IPS patch formats.
+* *(For operators)* Support for UPS and IPS patch formats.

 ### New features from this version 3 on the Web
-* Includes 37 translation projects, or 87 translation patches if you count all included patch versions (as of August 14th, 2024).
+* Includes 37 translation projects, or 89 translation patches if you count all included patch versions (as of December 22nd, 2024).
 * Can *unpatch* ROMs and apply multiple patches successively, allowing to translate a game from any language to any other (no need to input the base Japanese ROM specifically).
 * Based on the same principle, can update your ROM if you’re using an older version of the same translation.
 * Supports special additional patches designed to be applied over existing translations (like better sound and such); the program automatically finds a route from your current ROM to the translation and special features you want.